-This package contains all of the official rules, professional codes of conduct, and detailed briefs and depositions for the competition, and will have been made available on the DSABC and Victoria Bar Association websites by early March 2018.
+Official rules, professional codes of conduct, and detailed briefs and depositions will all be made available on the DSABC website and through email to registrants on March 1, 2019.
 If you have any questions about any of these documents, the competition rules, or how the competition proceeds, please contact the lead organizer, Dr. Teale Phelps Bondaroff (778-678-8325, tealepb@gmail.com).

 It is then highly recommended that your team garner the assistance of a local and active courtroom lawyer to familiarize you with legal procedure and strategy.
 The Victoria Bar Association has generously offered to assist teams with finding a lawyer to help teams prepare for the competition.
-If you would like the assistance of a local lawyer to help coach and/or train your team, please Paula Donachie (paula.donnachie@gov.bc.ca) with the Bar Association to get in touch.
+If you would like the assistance of a local lawyer to help coach and/or train your team, please contact Aesha Faux on the Law Day Committee (afaux@victoriafamilylaw.ca) to get connected.